Marcel Reich-Ranicki: Life in Germany

-In 1993, the weekly Der Spiegel gave him a dossier of about fifteen pages, under the title The Lord of Books, tracing his career, first to Die Zeit, then to the Frankfurter Allgemeine Zeitung.
+In 1993, the weekly Der Spiegel gave him a dossier of about fifteen pages, under the title "The Lord of Books", tracing his career, first to Die Zeit, then to the Frankfurter Allgemeine Zeitung.
 Many writers, and readers too, disagreed with some traits of his complex personality, while universally recognizing his culture and passion for German literature.

-Having written about German literature for most of his life, he published books on American and Polish literature, after cutting down on his television appearances.
-Reich-Ranicki's wife and son encouraged him to write an autobiography "before it was too late".
+Having written about German literature for most of his life, he also published books on American and Polish literature.
+After cutting down on his television appearances, Reich-Ranicki's wife and son encouraged him to write an autobiography "before it was too late".
 Published in 1999, The Author of Himself: The Life of Marcel Reich-Ranicki was a bestseller in Germany, cementing his status.
 Mainly dealing with life and survival during the war, the book was adapted for television and broadcast starring Matthias Schweighöfer as Reich-Ranicki in April 2009.

-In February 2006 he received the honorary degree of Doctor Philosophiae Honoris Causa from Tel Aviv University, which later that year established an endowed chair for German literature named after him.
-In February 2007 the Humboldt University in Berlin awarded him an honorary degree.
+In February 2006, he received an honorary doctorate from Tel Aviv University, which later that year established an endowed chair for German literature named after him.
+In February 2007, the Humboldt University in Berlin awarded him an honorary degree.
 This is the same university that Reich-Ranicki applied to in 1938, when his application was turned down because of his Jewish ancestry.

-In October 2008, he was awarded a lifetime achievement award during at the German Television Awards telecast for Literarisches Quartett.
+In October 2008, he was awarded a lifetime achievement award at the German Television Awards telecast for Literarisches Quartett.
 He made headlines with his acceptance speech, in which he spurned the prize and criticized the state of German television.
-He also declared he would have paid any monetary award back, had the prize been associated with a monetary.
+He also declared he would have paid any monetary award back, had the prize been associated with a monetary reward.

-In 2012, Reich-Ranicki made a speech at the Bundestag at the International Holocaust Remembrance Day.
+In 2012, Reich-Ranicki made a speech at the Bundestag on International Holocaust Remembrance Day.
 He continued to write a weekly column in the Frankfurter Allgemeine Zeitung until shortly before his death.

-The autobiographic book "The Author of Himself", published in 1999, begins with Reich-Ranicki reporting a conversation of 1958 with Günter Grass asking him: "Are you German, or Polish, or what?".
+The autobiography "The Author of Himself", published in 1999, begins with Reich-Ranicki reporting a conversation in 1958 with Günter Grass asking him: "Are you German, or Polish, or what?".
 The answer was: "Half German...".

-Personal life
+Death

 Reich-Ranicki died on 18 September 2013 in Frankfurt, having previously been diagnosed with prostate cancer.
 German Chancellor Angela Merkel paid tribute: "We lose in him a peerless friend of literature, but also of freedom and democracy.
 I will miss this passionate and brilliant man."
 The Süddeutsche Zeitung described Reich-Ranicki as "the man who taught us how to read."

 Marcel's son, Andrew Ranicki (1948–2018), was a professor of mathematics at the University of Edinburgh.
 Marcel's wife, Teofila Reich-Ranicki, predeceased her husband by two years, dying in 2011.
 According to The Economist, "He appreciated Jewish culture, especially its way with words, but found religion pointless and, after Warsaw, God inconceivable."